 Congressman Tom Rice talks about the I-73 road project

-City officials said the revenue increase from both accommodations and hospitality taxes will be used to finance operations and maintenance, including police and fire services.
+Myrtle Beach officials said the revenue increase from both accommodations and hospitality taxes, which amounts to roughly $13.5 million, will be used to finance operations and maintenance, including police and fire services.
 The revenue also will be used to provide local funding for highways, roads, streets and bridges that will provide access to tourist destinations, such as the I-73 project.

-County officials say 71 percent of its hospitality tax revenue comes from North Myrtle Beach and Myrtle Beach.
+Currently, 71 percent of Horry County’s hospitality tax revenue comes from North Myrtle Beach and Myrtle Beach.